hugogrochau/owntra/README.md

     * Collisions

 ##Join us
-We are looking for willing developers and graphics (2D sprite) artists to join the team.
+We are looking for developers and graphic (2D sprites) artists to join the team.